What is #1Billion4BlackGirls?

 The launch date of the #1Billion4BlackGirls Campaign, September 15, was an intentional choice.
 On that day, 57 years earlier, four Black girls — Addie Mae Collins, Denise McNair, Carole Robertson, and Cynthia Wesley — were murdered by a Ku Klux Klan member who bombed the 16th Street Baptist Church in Birmingham, Alabama.
 Their tragic deaths further galvanized the Civil Rights Movement, ultimately leading to the passage of the Civil Rights Act of 1964.
 And like Sarah Collins, the fifth little girl who survived, millions of other Black girls are simply forgotten.
 We launched the campaign on this day to uplift and honor their names, to combat the erasure of Black girls in our larger quest for justice, and to make a firm commitment towards a world that protects, nurtures, and celebrates all Black girls, femmes, and gender-expansive youth.

-Hosted by the #1Billion4BlackGirl campaign and Black Girl Freedom Fund, Black Girl Freedom Week (BGFW) is an annual week-long celebration of Black girls and gender-expansive youth and what is possible when we invest abundantly in their dreams, their power, and their leadership, and work together to co-create a future where they are safe, free, and thriving.
+Hosted by the #1Billion4BlackGirl campaign and Black Girl Freedom Fund, Black Girl Freedom Week (BGFW) is an annual week-long celebration of Black girls, femmes and gender-expansive youth, and what is possible when we invest abundantly in their dreams, their power, and their leadership, and work together to co-create a future where they are safe, free, and thriving.
 We chose this week during Black History Month in honor of Toni Morrison’s and Audre Lorde’s birthdays.

-Don’t forget to follow us on our social media channels to stay up to date and interact with the global #1Billion4BlackGirls community:
+Follow us on our social media channels to stay up to date and interact with the #1Billion4BlackGirls community:

 - Facebook: Black Girl Freedom Fund